 Changing the Dynamics of the Relationship

 The relationship between clergy and those they serve is unique.
 Although a bond may exist between clergy and church members, especially in a counseling relationship, there is still a level of professionalism that would prevent that bond from deepening into an inappropriate attachment.
-It is not appropriate for a church leader to change the dynamic of the relationship by telling the congregant that she has a “special relationship” with him—one that is deeper and more intimate than that of a congregant/church member, especially if he describes the relationship as one that rivals even his own marriage.
+It is not appropriate for a church leader to change the dynamic of the relationship by telling the congregant that she has a “special relationship” with him—one that is deeper and more intimate than that of a church member, especially if he describes the relationship as one that rivals even his own marriage.

 Clergy are expected to keep certain information confidential, such as information disclosed in a counseling session.
 To maintain professionalism, a church leader must have discretion.
-However, when a leader builds a relationship with a member that is shrouded in secrecy, such as arranging private meetings without their spouse’s knowledge or exchanging private intimate correspondences, it is crossing the line.
+However, when a leader builds a relationship with a member that is shrouded in secrecy, such as arranging private meetings without their spouse’s knowledge or exchanging private intimate correspondences, it crosses the line.

 Prior to CSM occurring, there is typically a private bond that is formed between the leader and the member.
 Initiated by the leader, secrets, such as sensitive information about a leader’s marriage, are entrusted to the member to create a more intimate relationship and to train the victim to keep the relationship secret, which is another form of grooming.
-Victims are normally flattered when their leader entrusts them with such private information but do not realize the direction that the relationship is being guided.
+Victims are often flattered when their leader entrusts them with such private information but do not realize the direction that the relationship is being guided.

 Church membership is voluntary, and all spiritual guidance offered by clergy can be either accepted or rejected freely by congregants.
 Members should not feel coerced into following their pastor’s advice on everyday decisions they make in their personal lives.

 When clergy sexual misconduct occurs, there is often a period of grooming that includes the spiritual leader overstepping his bounds in the area of spiritual leadership.
-Instead of offering advice from the Bible on church service, for example, he will demand that the victim distance herself from family members and friends to focus solely on ministry projects he oversees.
+Instead of offering advice from the Bible on church service, for example, he may demand that the victim distance herself from family members and friends to focus solely on ministry projects he oversees.
 In other words, he uses control to isolate the victim.
 Instead of offering scriptural advice on relationships, he may sour the victim’s romantic relationships in order to keep the victim close to him.
 Employing the victim can make her financially dependent as well.
 Dissuading her from getting counsel from anyone else keeps her reliant on his advice.
 Also, claiming to speak on behalf of God is another way he can ensure that she will follow his authority without question.

 These tactics are some of the ways a perpetrator controls his victim to ultimately keep her quiet when the sexual abuse eventually occurs.
-Many pastors also exhibit obsessive behavior toward the victim, such as questioning her whereabouts, constantly keeping her busy with church work, calling/texting/emailing repeatedly, etc. At first, it appears as positive attention, which may flatter the victim.
+Some pastors may exhibit obsessive behavior toward the victim, such as questioning her whereabouts, constantly keeping her busy with church work, calling/texting/emailing repeatedly, etc. At first, it appears as positive attention, which may flatter the victim.
 However, it eventually shows itself as the malicious, controlling behavior it is.

 By the time overt sexual behavior is introduced, the victim has already been molded by the spiritual leader to not say anything and to even feel as if the behavior is acceptable.
 This is why many victims of CSM find themselves in an unwanted sexual situation with a spiritual leader over a long period of time—lasting weeks, months, and even years.
 This is also why victims become confused as to whether or not the sexual behavior is consensual.
 Due to the imbalance of power between clergy and church members, sexual behavior between the two is not considered consensual and is not the fault of the victim.